 Aetna strives to ensure a good working relationship with the media and the public through professionalism and mutual respect.
-Aetna is committed to, and recognizes the right of the news media and general public to be fully and accurately informed on all matters concerning public safety.
+Aetna is committed to and recognizes the right of the news media and the general public to be fully and accurately informed on all matters concerning public safety.

 Business Development & Corporate Compliance Manager

 The company president is solely responsible for the release of information related to the company and has designated the Business Development & Corporate Compliance Manager as the official spokesperson for Aetna.
 Depending on the specific circumstances, the president may designate another Aetna employee, manager, or director to serve as a spokesperson on a particular issue.

 The Business Development & Corporate Compliance Manager conveys Aetna’s official position on issues of general impact or significance or situations that are of a particularly controversial or sensitive nature.
 In the event of a crisis or emergency, the Business Development & Corporate Compliance Manager will handle all contacts with the media and will coordinate the information flow from Aetna to the public.
 All departments should refer calls from the media to the Business Development & Corporate Compliance Manager.

 Between the hours of 9:00 pm and 6:00 am, incident-related inquiries should be made into the dispatch center.
 The Dispatcher will take the caller’s name and information which will be forwarded to the Supervisor.
 The Supervisor will contact the Director of Operations or designee and the Business Development & Corporate Compliance Manager by phone with the request.